Configuring the /etc/fstab File on Raspberry Pi

 /dev/sdb1 /mnt/data ext4 ro 0 2

-• Filesystem: /dev/sdb1 is the partition to mount.
+/dev/sdb1is the partition to mount. -

-• Dump and Pass: Configured as usual.
+romounts the filesystem as read-only. - Dump and Pass: Configured as usual.

 Best Practices for Modifying /etc/fstab